jonas-eschle/analysis-tools/analysis/utils/README.md

 The following converters are implemented:

-- Python list to RooAbsCollection
+- Python list to
+    - RooAbsCollection
-- Python list to RooArgList
+    - RooArgList
+    - RooArgSet

-- Python list to RooArgSet
+- RooArgSet to

-- RooArgSet to Python set
+    - Python set
+- RooArgList to
-- RooArgList to Python list
+    - Python list

 The following iterators are implemented: